ev3dev/ev3dev-lang-python/README.rst

     libraries that others have written, including the `latest version of this package`_.

-The ev3dev Binding Specification
-    Like all of the language bindings for ev3dev_ supported hardware, the Python binding follows the minimal API that must be provided per `this document`_.

 The ev3dev-lang Project on GitHub
     The `source repository for the generic API`_ and the scripts to automatically generate the binding.
 Only developers of the ev3dev-lang-python_ binding